antpearson/Mixd-CSS-Framework/README.md

 ## Layout

 - *layout.scss*
-- Layout rules define major content areas or layout components e.g. `.container` or grids
+- Layout rules define major content areas or layout components e.g. header, container or grids
 - Use the `.l-` class prefix when indicating layout changes above the default e.g. `.l-full-width`
-- *Layout* is reserved for layout components only.
-Use nested elements and target modules within *theme* for appearance
+- *Layout* is reserved for layout components only and should only be styled as such
+- Use nested elements and target modules within *theme* for appearance

 #### Read
 - [goo.gl/S5inY](http://goo.gl/S5inY)